storj/drpc/drpcserver/README.md

 	// temporary network errors when accepting connections, or errors
 	// handling individual clients.
 It is not called if nil.
 	Log func(error)

+	// CollectStats controls whether the server should collect stats on the
+	// rpcs it serves.
+	CollectStats bool
 }
 ```